Ferdinand Hiller: Biography

 Ferdinand Hiller was born to a wealthy Jewish family in Frankfurt am Main, where his father Justus (originally Isaac Hildesheim, a name that he changed late in the 18th century to conceal his Jewish origins) was a merchant in English textiles – a business eventually continued by Ferdinand's brother Joseph.
 Hiller's talent was discovered early and he was taught piano by the leading Frankfurt musician Alois Schmitt, violin by Jörg Hofmann, and harmony and counterpoint by Georg Jacob Vollweiler; at 10 he performed a Mozart concerto in public; and two years later, he produced his first composition.

 In 1822, the 13-year-old Felix Mendelssohn entered his life.
 The Mendelssohn family was at that time staying briefly in Frankfurt and the young Hiller visited them where he was immensely impressed by the playing of Felix (and even more so by that of his sister Fanny Mendelssohn).
 When their acquaintance was renewed in 1825 the two boys found an immediate close friendship, which was to last until 1843.
 Hiller tactfully describes their falling out as arising from "social, and not from personal susceptibilities."
 But in fact it seems to have been more to do with Hiller's succession to Mendelssohn as director of the Leipzig Gewandhaus Orchestra in 1843.

-From 1825 to 1827, Hiller was a pupil of Johann Nepomuk Hummel in Weimar; while he was with Hummel at Beethoven's deathbed, Hiller secured a lock of Beethoven's hair.
-This lock is now at the San Jose State University, after having been sold at Sotheby's in 1994.
+From 1825 to 1827, Hiller was a pupil of Johann Nepomuk Hummel in Weimar; Hiller claimed to have secured a lock of Beethoven's hair while he was with Hummel at Beethoven's deathbed.
+This lock is now at the Ira F. Brilliant Center for Beethoven Studies at San Jose State University, after having been sold at Sotheby's in 1994.
+The hair contained in this lock was subsequently found to contain hair that could not have been Beethoven's.
 While in Vienna for Beethoven's obsequies, Hiller and Hummel heard Johann Michael Vogl and Franz Schubert perform Schubert's Winterreise.
 Hiller wrote that his master was so moved that tears fell from his eyes.